 There’s something fabulous about a black-tie wedding that’s preceded by a rehearsal dinner BBQ.
 And there’s something equally awesome about a champagne and caviar spread when the wedding will take place the following day in a barn.
 In other words, the rehearsal dinner is a wonderful time to flirt with your alter ego as a couple.
 So get creative with your rehearsal dinner – and feel free to unleash another side of who you are as a couple.
 Just be sure to include the following details:

-The Who While it is typically the groom’s family who hosts the rehearsal dinner, it is the bride and groom together who decide who will attend.
+While it is typically the groom’s family who hosts the rehearsal dinner, it is the bride and groom together who decide who will attend.
 The guest list should include members of the wedding party and their spouses, fiancé(e)s, or live-in partners.
 The officiant and his or her spouse or partner is also invited.
 Family members invited to the rehearsal dinner are typically parents, stepparents and grandparents of the bride and groom, plus siblings of the bride and groom even if they are not in the wedding party.
 If your budget and sensibilities allow, you may also want to extend the invitation to out-of-town guests.
 Just be sure you think ahead about any feelings that might be hurt when they don’t make the list.
 Sometimes keeping to a small group simplifies the occasion.
 And…on the theme of “who,” make sure it’s clear who’s hosting the event so guests know whom to thank.

-The What Make sure guests have an idea of what’s in store for them at the rehearsal dinner.
+Make sure guests have an idea of what’s in store for them at the rehearsal dinner.
 Understanding the theme or menu helps them know how to dress and what frame-of-mind to get into.
 We humans are apt to have the most fun when we can anticipate the fun and prepare ourselves mentally for what’s ahead.
 Luckily, Mixbook rehearsal dinner invitations are so visually compelling that the mood and tone of the occasion comes through clearly.
 But you may also want to use language that’s specific about the theme of the evening.

-The Where You will, naturally, want to include the venue name and address on your invitation.
+You will, naturally, want to include the venue name and address on your invitation.
 And while most guests will simply be able to use their smart phones to locate the event, it’s a nice touch to include directions to the party.

-The Why Why?
+Why?
 Because this is HAPPENING!
 And practice makes perfect, of course!
 Everyone is thrilled to come together in anticipation of the big day, and after the rehearsal itself, it’s nice to share a meal all together.
 Though the “practice” part is ostensibly about how the ceremony will unfold, the rehearsal dinner itself is good practice for the excitement of having so many loved ones in one place!

-The When While it’s typical for the rehearsal dinner to be held the day before the wedding, it’s still important to put the date on the invitation.
+While it’s typical for the rehearsal dinner to be held the day before the wedding, it’s still important to put the date on the invitation.
 Be sure to send your rehearsal invitations three to six weeks in advance.

-The RSVP Include one point of contact in charge of tracking who will attend.
+Include one point of contact in charge of tracking who will attend.
 It’s ideal to include both an email address and a phone number depending on how people prefer to reply.
 And, last but not least, make sure that one point of contact is ANYONE BUT THE BRIDE!

 Happy Mixbooking!
 Happy Rehearsing!